 The Program of Requirements for the Proposed College of Osteopathic Medicine, published in April 2018, is the culmination of the hard work and clear-headed decision-making occurring since Sam Houston State University (SHSU) committed to creating a new medical college in 2015.
 In May 2018, after assembling the founding leadership team and defining its approach to medical education, SHSU selected the Page/SLAM team to design the new building that will allow the Sam Houston State University College of Osteopathic Medicine (SHSU COM) to welcome its inaugural class in 2020.
 An initial step by the design team was to review the program document and offer any final adjustments to the space program that forms the road map for the design process.

-A new, ground-up medical school at Sam Houston State University presents a host of exciting opportunities.
-Chief among them is serving rural East Texas communities with primary care physicians not only capable of fighting disease and improving health but dedicated to health promotion and disease prevention.
+is serving rural East Texas communities with primary care physicians not only capable of fighting disease and improving health but dedicated to health promotion and disease prevention.
 The most critical issue for this project is delivering a building that positions SHSU to take advantage of this epic occasion.
 As articulated in the initial Program of Requirements, primary COM program elements (Classrooms & Teaching Labs, Simulation Center, Student & Common Spaces, Faculty & Staff Work Places) are positioned to allow this start-up school to build a student-centered culture by connecting all members of its COM & SHSU community (students, faculty and staff) and engaging the people of Conroe and East Texas.